Arghonot/TinyPlanetGenerator/README.md

 ![](https://raw.githubusercontent.com/Arghonot/TinyPlanetGenerator/master/Assets/Textures/ReadmeTextures/Graph.PNG?raw=true)

+**Pull requests soon welcome** as the code base is still subject to changes.

+feel free to email me at lo.rivemale@gmail.com if you have any question or feedback !

 ## Next updates
 The next commits will contain :
 * A completely independant repository for the planet generation tool
 * a character controller to move on the planet
-* improved shaders
+* improved shaders (shader graphs)
-* a rich environment
+* a rich environment (with asteroids, clouds and perhaps events happening in the solar system)
-* more complex planets
+* more complex planets (with use of perlin / voronoi / ... blend and other libnoise modules)

 ## Gallery
 ![](https://raw.githubusercontent.com/Arghonot/TinyPlanetGenerator/master/Assets/Textures/ReadmeTextures/MagmaVoronoi.PNG?raw=true "From an old version")